 The dryer isn’t as strong as the options above, but because the bidet is jam-packed with other features I still wanted to include it.
 When I tested the dryer out, it took over 3 minutes to sufficiently dry me.

 It’s pretty hard to find good information about a bidets dryer’s actual strength, but I’ve scoured the internet and contacted the manufacturers directly to find out what is available.

 I reached out to several bidet companies to see if they could give me any more information, and while most of them couldn’t they did comment that their bidets are, by design, gentle.

 A BioBidet representative told me:

 “The dryers are not designed to provide complete drying, they are to assist in using less toilet paper than usual.”Bio Bidet Representative

 Why aren’t bidets dryers more powerful?

-The dryers we’re used to, such as hair dryers and hand dryers, use a lot more energy than a bidet dryer.
+The dryers we’re used to, such as hair and hand dryers, use much more energy than a bidet dryer.